DeepLcom/deepl-node/README.md

       time, at the cost of translation quality.
 -   `tagHandling`: type of tags to parse before translation, options are `'html'` and `'xml'`.
+-   `tagHandlingVersion`: specifies which version of the tag handling algorithm to use.
+    Options are `v1` and `v2`.

 The following options are only used if `tagHandling` is `'xml'`: